 Down Time

 BEFORE the snowmobiling season, make sure your sled is mechanically sound!
-If you blow a track (which happened to me last year on our other sled) you could be out for weeks.
+A blown snowmobile track (which happened to me last year on our other sled) could put you out for weeks.
 It can take a while to find and order snowmobile parts.

-If you can’t fix it yourself, it may also be challenging to find a mechanic who isn’t buried in other jobs.
-I also blew a stator on the same sled last year, which added some more weeks to the downtime.
-Hope you see where I am going with this.
+If you can’t fix it yourself, you may find it challenging to find a mechanic who isn’t overloaded.
+I also blew a stator on the same snowmobile last year, which added some more weeks to the downtime.
+I hope you see where I am going with this.

 Between all the costs, potential downtime and now the complication of losing trails, I often wonder, is snowmobiling in trouble?
-Things aren’t exactly going the way they should, but we’ll hang on for the ride as long as we can.
+Things aren’t exactly going the way they should, but we’ll hang on for the ride as long as possible.

 Let’s Talk About Snowmobile Brands